 - Settle, Thomas B., 1967, “Galileo’s Use of Experiment as a Tool of Investigation,” in McMullin 1967.

-- –––, 1983, “Galileo and Early Experimentation.”
-In Springs of Scientific Creativity: Essays on Founders of Modern Science, Edited by Rutherford Aris, H. Ted Davis, and Roger H. Stuewer, Minneapolis: University of Minnesota Press, pp. 3–20.
+- –––, 1983, “Galileo and Early Experimentation,” in Springs of Scientific Creativity: Essays on Founders of Modern Science, Rutherford Aris, H. Ted Davis, and Roger H. Stuewer (eds.), Minneapolis: University of Minnesota Press, pp. 3–20.

-- –––, 1992, “Experimental Research and Galilean Mechanics.”
-In Galileo Scientist: His Years at Padua and Venice, Edited by Milla Baldo Ceolin, pp. 39–57.
-Padua: Istituto Nazionale di Fisica Nucleare; Venice: Istituto Venet o di Scienze, Lettere ed Arti; Padua: Dipartimento di Fisica.
+- –––, 1992, “Experimental Research and Galilean Mechanics,” in Galileo Scientist: His Years at Padua and Venice, Milla Baldo Ceolin (ed.), Padua: Istituto Nazionale di Fisica Nucleare; Venice: Istituto Venet o di Scienze, Lettere ed Arti; Padua: Dipartimento di Fisica, pp. 39–57.

 - Shea, William, 1972, Galileo’s Intellectual Revolution: Middle Period (1610–1632), New York: Science History Publications.